Tresjs/tres/docs/examples/shaders.md

  //...
 ```

-And that it is, we have our basic shader running smoothly.
+And that's it, we have our basic shader running smoothly. 🎉

 ## Using GLSL vite-pluging (optional)